-Congo health minister resigns over Ebola snub
+Congo minister's resignation over Ebola snub could unblock new vaccine

 Ilunga has said the J&J vaccine has not been proved effective and that deploying a second one would confuse people in eastern Congo, where health workers are struggling to overcome widespread misinformation about the haemorrhagic fever as well as sporadic hostility.

-J&J has said the vaccine, which has gone through phase 1 trials and been tested on at least 5,000 volunteers, is safe.
-Its advocates say it could be deployed in areas not yet affected by Ebola in order to create a firewall around the epidemic.

-Ilunga said it would be “fanciful to think that the new vaccine proposed by actors who have shown an obvious lack of ethics by voluntarily hiding important information from medical authorities, could have a significant impact on the control of the current outbreak.”
+Ilunga said it would be “fanciful to think that the new vaccine proposed by actors who have shown an obvious lack of ethics by voluntarily hiding important information from medical authorities, could have a significant impact on the control of the current outbreak”.

+J&J says the vaccine has been tested on more than 6,000 volunteers and raised no particular safety concerns.

+Its chief scientific officer, Paul Stoffels, said in a telephone interview that the company had been “very transparent, very open and in full communication” with Congolese authorities.

+He said J&J had discussed with Muyembe how people could be vaccinated around eastern Congo’s biggest city, Goma, where a first Ebola case was confirmed last week, to create a protective “curtain”.

+“Whether they use it or not, it’s fine for us,” said Stoffels, referring to Congolese officials.
+“They have to judge based on their personal knowledge of how and where to use it.”

-It was not immediately clear who he was referring to, but the WHO as well as other international donors including medical charity Medecins Sans Frontieres have publicly supported use of the second vaccine.
+The WHO and other international donors including medical charity Medecins Sans Frontieres have publicly supported using the second vaccine, of which 1.5 million doses are available.

-A WHO spokesman said the organisation was grateful for Ilunga’s leadership and dedication and looked forward to “working closely with the new coordination team as we have with the previous one.”
+A WHO spokesman said the organisation was grateful for Ilunga’s leadership and dedication and looked forward to “working closely with the new coordination team as we have with the previous one”.

 Last week, the organisation labelled the outbreak an international emergency, a rare designation aimed at galvanising global support as it threatens to gain a foothold in neighbouring Rwanda and Uganda.